PeterJochem/Chrono_Simulations/README.md

 ![alt text](https://github.com/PeterJochem/Chrono_Simulations/blob/master/smallVis.png "0.5 Second Visualization")

 I think the visualizer shows that the simulation is qualitatively correct.
-It acts plausibly, at least to a visual inspection
+It acts plausibly, at least to a visual inspection.
+This means it does what Juntao wanted it to do and I am gathering the data from it correctly.

 # Next Week
 1) Change parameters of granular material.
 Did Juntao find a better parameter?

-2) Run a simulation with in Chrono and use the neural network's predictions to compute the GRF.
+2) Run a simulation with Chrono and use the neural network's predictions to compute the GRF.
 I have a way to visualize the movement now with the tool I wrote as well as an easily trainable neural network.
 The network attains low average loss function values.
-But, a better way to validate it is to use the network in a Chrono simulation and instead of letting Chrono compute the GRF, have the neural network compute it.
+What conclusions can we really draw from that metric?
+A better way to validate the neural network's predictions is to use it in a Chrono simulation.
+Instead of letting Chrono compute the GRF, have the neural network compute it.
 Then I can visualize the result with my visualization tool.
 This could serve as a better way to validate the predictions than simply showing the network's average loss.

 Compare neural network's predicted GRF with Dan's RFT-based GRFs?